 Is mineral or chemical sunscreen better?
-In this post we will review the differences between the two, which one offers better protection from the sun, review how these sunscreens work, how to use them, and which one is better for your health.
+This post reviews the differences between the two, which one offers better protection from the sun, how they work, how to use them, and which one is better for your health.

 Disclaimer: some of the links in this post are affiliate links where I make a small commission if you purchase the product through that link.
 This does not cost you anything extra and helps me keep this website running.